Frequently Asked Questions

 Current data sources typically do not contain loan and performance information from financial institutions.
 According to lenders, the most important information to them in making decisions about a small business's credit is to know what financial institution credit has been extended to that business and how successfully the business has managed that credit.
 The SBFE provides this information.

-Each member owns the data it contributes to the Exchange.
+Each SBFE Member owns the data it contributes to the Exchange.

 The SBFE provides a picture of a small business's financial exposure across multiple financial institutions and portfolios.
 Key data elements include small business name and address, account type and status, date account opened, credit limit, high credit, balance and payment history.

-Members may use the data for credit risk assessment, fraud prevention, portfolio monitoring and locate purposes.
-Use of the data for marketing purposes is not permitted.
+Members may use SBFE Data for credit risk assessment, fraud prevention, portfolio monitoring and location purposes.
+Use of SBFE Data for marketing purposes is not permitted.

-Access is available to Members through Certified Vendors.
+Access to SBFE Data-driven product is available to Members through SBFE Certified Vendors™.

-SBFE strongly recommends the electronic reporting of data via FTP PGP, however other options are available.
+SBFE strongly recommends the reporting of data via SFTP with PGP encryption, however other options are available.